 - The time of day when you interact with us

-When you create an account through CBC Gem or sign up for a CBC Newsletter (personal data)
+When you create an account with CBC or sign up for a CBC Newsletter (personal data)

 - Year of birth

 - Email address